 - Sometimes a sore ear is caused by a more serious problem and will need medical attention.

 - Check your symptoms with the healthdirect online Symptom Checker for advice on when to seek medical attention.

-Earache is a common complaint, especially in children.
-It is generally caused by an ear infection, but can also be caused by:
+Earache (sore ear) is a common complaint, especially in children.
+It is most commonly caused by an ear infection.

 - changes in air pressure, such as when you take off or land in a plane